-On June 7, 2010, the Board of Directors of the Corporation adopted the RSU Plan to complement the 2007 Plan, which was replaced by the 2011 Plan in April 2011.
+On June 7, 2010, the Board of Directors of the Corporation adopted the RSU Plan to complement the Stock Option Plan.
 Minor amendments to the RSU Plan were adopted by the Board of Directors in May 2013.
 The RSU Plan enables the Corporation to award eligible participants phantom share units that vest after a three-year period (the "Performance Cycle").
 Each vested RSU is settled in cash, for an amount equivalent to the weighted average of the closing price of the common shares of the Corporation on the Toronto Stock Exchange in the last month immediately preceding the valuation date.